Relativistically intense XUV radiation from laser-illuminated near-critical plasmas: Introduction

+Here $S$ is defined in terms of the bulk electron density of the plasma.
+However, all high-intensity laser systems exhibit finite contrast, leading to heating and expansion of the target by prepulse and pedestal light before the arrival of the main pulse.
+In this work we consider such effects by including a density ramp of scale-length $L$ in front of the plasma bulk.
+We show that an effective $S$ parameter may be usefully defined in this scenario in \cref{eq:EffectiveS}.

-The interaction geometry under consideration is shown in \cref{fig:rvr-a}: we have a laser pulse with normalised amplitude $a_0$ and angular frequency $\omega$ incident on a cold plasma with electron density $S a_0 \ncr$ at an angle $\theta$ to the target normal.
-We will assume that the ions are sufficiently massive that they do not move.
-For the moment we work in the frame boosted by $c \sin\theta$ in the direction parallel to the plasma surface.
-Neglecting the transverse intensity variation of a focussed laser pulse, in this frame the laser may be treated as a plane wave with amplitude $a_0\cos\theta$ normally incident on a plasma with density $n_0/\cos\theta$ and streaming velocity $c \sin \theta$ perpendicular to the target normal.
-Therefore the problem is reduced to one with a single spatial dimension~\cite{Bourdier}.
+The geometry under consideration is shown in \cref{fig:Diagram}.
+In all the interaction scenarios we consider, the laser is $p$-polarized.
+It is possible to simplify the problem to one with only a single spatial dimension by boosting by $c\sin\theta$ in the direction parallel to the plasma surface~\cite{Bourdier}.
+Neglecting the transverse intensity variation of a focussed laser pulse, in this frame the laser may be treated as a plane wave with electric-field amplitude $a_0 m c \omega \cos\theta/e$ and angular frequency $\omega \cos\theta$ which is normally incident on a plasma with bulk density $n_e/\cos\theta$ and streaming velocity $c \sin \theta$ perpendicular to the target normal.

+The figures of merit we use to characterize XUV generation are: the effective normalized amplitude $\aeff$, defined in \cref{eq:EffectiveA}; and the conversion efficiency $\xce$, the fraction of the incident laser energy re-emitted to light in the XUV frequency range (i.e. between wavelengths of $10$ and $100\,\nm$) across the entire pulse train.
+To assess the viability of using the RES regime as a source of intense XUV radiation, we consider here plasmas with electron density between 0.25 and 20 times the relativistic critical density and laser pulses with intensity and duration that can achieved in currently-available laser systems.